 When making a crochet baby blanket, using granny squares is a fast, flexible and attractive choice.
 You can either make one large square or use many smaller squares joined together with a border all round.

-Here you’ll find all the info you need to choose the right size blanket to make, plus five bright and happy designs with free patterns that babies and parents are bound to love.
+Here you’ll find all the info you need to choose the right size blanket to make, plus five bright and happy designs with links to patterns that babies and parents are bound to love.

 Sizing for granny square baby blankets

 If you try researching the perfect baby blanket size, you’ll be overwhelmed with loads of different opinions about types and sizes.
 Baby blankets are not as simple as you thought!

 But don’t be put off.
 The important thing to remember is that there is no wrong size, and your handmade gift will be cherished by both the new parents and the baby!